open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 ## Resilience and scaling considerations

 The `loadbalancingexporter` will, irrespective of the chosen resolver (`static`, `dns`, `k8s`), create one exporter per endpoint.
-The exporter conforms to its published configuration regarding sending queue and retry mechanisms.
-Importantly, the `loadbalancingexporter` will not attempt to re-route data to a healthy endpoint on delivery failure, and data loss is therefore possible if the exporter's target remains unavailable once redelivery is exhausted.
+Each level of exporters, `loadbalancingexporter` itself and all sub-exporters (one per each endpoint), have it's own queue, timeout and retry mechanisms.
+Importantly, the `loadbalancingexporter` will attempt to re-route data to a healthy endpoint on delivery failure because in-memory queue, retry and timeout setting are enabled by default ([more details on queuing, retry and timeout default settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md)).

+Unfortunately, data loss is still possible if all of the exporter's targets remains unavailable once redelivery is exhausted.
 Due consideration needs to be given to the exporter queue and retry configuration when running in a highly elastic environment.

+* For all types of resolvers (`static`, `dns`, `k8s`) - if one of endpoints is unavailable - first works queue, retry and timeout settings defined for sub-exporters (under `otlp` property).
+Once redelivery is exhausted on sub-exporter level, telemetry data returns to `loadbalancingexporter` itself and data redelivery happens according to exporter level queue, retry and timeout settings.
-* When using the `static` resolver and a target is unavailable, all the target's load-balanced telemetry will fail to be delivered until either the target is restored or removed from the static list.
-The same principle applies to the `dns` resolver.
+* When using the `static` resolver and all targets are unavailable, all load-balanced telemetry will fail to be delivered until either one or all targets are restored or valid target is added the static list.
+The same principle applies to the `dns` and `k8s` resolvers, except for endpoints list update which happens automatically.
 * When using `k8s`, `dns`, and likely future resolvers, topology changes are eventually reflected in the `loadbalancingexporter`.
 The `k8s` resolver will update more quickly than `dns`, but a window of time in which the true topology doesn't match the view of the `loadbalancingexporter` remains.

 ## Configuration